canapaio/cc_KaguraPP/README.md

-# KaguraAI KaguraOS KaguraPP system 0.1.013
+# KaguraAI KaguraOS KaguraPP system 0.1.014
 #
 # KaguraPP

-KaguraAI anime KaguraAI all-round anime and various agents for loading models via ollama and with a dynamic prefix-suffix prompt
+KaguraAI kawaii assistant exploiting the dynamicity of ollama and with a dynamic prefix-suffix prompt and a somewhat crude but creative ‘mental reasoning’ posthumous processing system :)

+the project is tested on ubuntu 22.04 with nvidia 3070 8gb vram

 at the moment the system is structured in Italian, but the final version will be multilingual